French Tarot: Excuse

-Two common exceptions to the above behaviors are seen when the Excuse is played on the last trick, and what happens depends on whether the side playing the Fool has taken all the previous tricks (see /Slam below).
+Two common exceptions to the above procedure occur when the Excuse is played to the last trick, and what happens depends on whether the side playing the Fool has taken all the previous tricks (see Chelem/Slam below).
 If the side has taken all previous tricks, the card takes the last trick; if not, it changes hands to the other side, even if the trick is won by a partner or fellow defender of the person playing it.

 Rules

 For 3 or 4 players (5 with a simple variation).
 The 4-player variant is usually considered the most challenging and is the one played in competitions.
 The following rules are for 4 players.

 Dealing

 Players draw for the first deal; the person with the lowest-value card deals first, with suits ordered spades > hearts > diamonds > clubs as a tiebreaker.
 All trumps rank higher than any suited card; anyone who draws the Fool must redraw.
-From this point, the deal will pass to the right (counterclockwise) for each subsequent deal.
+From this point, the deal will pass to the right (anticlockwise) for each subsequent deal.